ankit7540/RamanSpecCalibration/Igor_procedure/intensity_calibration/Model_rotationalRaman_spectra/README.md

 Usage
 ----------------
 Following commands is run in  the  command browser to initialize  the procedure on first run.
+User is suggested to go through the function `rotational_analysis()` to understand the initial setup for use of other included functions.

 ```
 rotational_analysis()